nextstrain/nextclade/kb/issues/M-recombination-whole-sequence-calls.md

 # Whole-sequence recombinant calls on globally divergent queries

-> Records a scientific validity concern, not a code defect; the decoder correctly implements the two-state model.
-The model has no constraint that a recombinant call be _localized_, so a query that is uniformly diverged from its parent decodes as recombinant along its entire length.
+> The model has no localization constraint, so a uniformly divergent query decodes as recombinant along its entire length.
+Correct against spec, but scientifically wrong.

 ## Context

 The detector decodes recombinant intervals with a two-state Viterbi decoder under a uniform state prior and symmetric transitions ([`packages/nextclade/src/analyze/recombination.rs#L508-L565`](packages/nextclade/src/analyze/recombination.rs#L508-L565)).
 Per-site emission evidence is `ln(muR/muW)` toward recombinant for a `Mut` and `ln((1-muW)/(1-muR))` toward wildtype for a `Ref` ([`packages/nextclade/src/analyze/recombination.rs#L271-L278`](packages/nextclade/src/analyze/recombination.rs#L271-L278)).

-Recombination is meant to be a _localized_ elevation of mutation density: a segment from a different parent, flanked by wildtype background.
-The model encodes no such flanking requirement.
-A single all-recombinant path competes directly with the all-wildtype path, and pays no switch cost because it never switches.
+Recombination is a _localized_ elevation: a segment from a different parent, flanked by wildtype.
+The model encodes no flanking requirement.
+An all-recombinant path pays no switch cost.

 ## Concern